carldebski/mads_capstone/README.md

 ### Forecasting and Seasonality

+ChatGPT was referenced and leveraged, although never copy exact, for the creation of the code in this section.

 In order to perform your own forecasting or duplicate the results we have illustrated it is recommended to take the following workflow:

 1. Data collection